reswitched/reswitched.github.io/_posts/2018-01-17-ReswitchedWeekly8.md

 make sure to hop on [Discord](https://discordapp.com/invite/DThbZ7z) so we can coordinate work.
-Also, if you feel like you need mentoring notes on some of those tasks, feel free to ping @roblabla on discord, I can write up what needs to be done, and guide you through the process :
+Also, if you feel like you need mentoring notes on some of those tasks, feel free to ping @roblabla on discord, I can write up what needs to be done, and guide you through the process:

-- Documentation !
-Enhancing the libtransistor docs, and documenting all the SwIPC methods !
+- Documentation!
+Enhancing the libtransistor docs, and documenting all the SwIPC methods!
 We need to make it *easy* for people to know what each function does.
-- Joystick support in SDL2 !
+- Joystick support in SDL2!
 - Implementing more services into libtransistor.
 We're lacking a bunch of things like USB support and whatnot.
 - Thread Local Storage, by implementing emutls.
 - Port apps and libraries.
-Make sure they work !
-We have graphics and audio, the sky is the limit !
+Make sure they work!
+We have graphics and audio, the sky is the limit!